marko-knoebl/slides/src/sections/python-data-science/70-disabled-machine-learning-en-disabled.md

 ## Real-world tasks

-- spam detection based on a number of words / phrases (2x "nigerian prince", 1x "viagra")
+- _classification_: spam detection based on a number of words / phrases (2x "nigerian prince", 1x "viagra")
-- estimation of distance of galaxy based on its redshift
+- _regression_: estimation of distance of galaxy based on its redshift
-- ?
-- mapping position of two hands of a clock to a single time value?
+- _clustering_ recognizing reoccuring elements in computer vision

 ## Example: linear regression